-The team lead will audit all gas using appliances on the property, collecting data and identifying and or installing pipe wrap.
-After the audit is completed, the team will go from apartment to apartment installing showerheads, aerators and pipe wrap, where appropriate.
+The team lead will audit all gas using appliances on the property to collect data.
+After the audit is completed, the team will go from apartment to apartment installing showerheadsand faucet aerators, where appropriate.

 For interested customers, the installations will be scheduled with the property manager or owner, planned and coordinated by our program staff and completed within an expedited timeframe to maximize participation and to quickly provide the therm savings credit to SoCalGas.